whooaaapppp/VendorYearlyReportScraper/README.md

 # VendorYearlyReportScraper

-Here are the steps performed by the Robot:
+Here are the steps performed by the Robot using REFramework
 1. Log in to https://www.acme-test.com.
 2. On the landing page, Dashboard, click on the Work items menu item.
 Scrape the data in all the pages of the table, page by page, ensuring error handling and recovery.
 3. For each page: